voiceflow/interview-take-home-fullstack/README.md

 	- assume there are other clients interacting with the same data
 - the format of the `*.database.json` must be preserved, typings must stay the same
 - do not commit any changes to `*.database.json`

-# Tips 📝

-Unless you get fancy and go off the rails (which isn't a bad thing 👍) this project takes around ~1-3 hours if you are familiar with the stack.
-Keep in mind this isn't a race to get it done - it's about getting it done well.

-- use Typescript proficiently
-- use repeatable, scalable patterns
-- make modular, nicely separated components
-- account for edge cases
-- manage sensitive data securely
-- manage data passing properly
-- set up a good build process

 # Submission